-Your settings in VALORANT entirely come down to personal preference.
-But there are still a few important variables to consider, especially when it comes to your mouse sensitivity and your dots per inch (DPI).
+Your settings in VALORANT come down to personal preference—but there are still a few important things to keep in mind, such as your mouse sensitivity and your dots per inch (DPI).

-Finding the right balance with your sensitivity is key to improving your skills in VALORANT, as well as every first-person shooter.
+Finding the right balance with your sensitivity is key to improving in VALORANT.

 Your DPI dictates the speed at which your mouse cursor moves on your screen.
-It’s a basis for everything you do on your computer, from browsing the internet to diving into a game.
-Before you choose your sensitivity, first focus on your DPI.
+It’s the basis for everything you do on your computer, from browsing the internet to playing a game.
+But before you decide on your sensitivity, you should first focus on your DPI.

-Mouses vary, but they generally range from 400 to 3,200 DPI.
-The lower your DPI, the slower your mouse cursor will move.
+Mouses vary but they generally range from 400 to 3,200 DPI.
+The lower your DPI, the slower your cursor will move.
 For tactical shooters like VALORANT and Counter-Strike, the best players—those who compete for thousands of dollars in cash prizes—tend to use lower DPIs like 400, 800, and, in some cases, 1,600.
-We recommend you use 800 for VALORANT.
+We recommend using 800 for VALORANT.
 It’s neither too fast nor too slow.

-When choosing your sensitivity, you should first take your role into account.
-If you prefer to use weapons like the Operator, consider a lower sensitivity.
+When choosing your sensitivity, you should take your role into account.
+If you prefer using weapons like the Operator, consider a lower sensitivity.
 But if you favor using a rifle like the Vandal or Phantom, choose a higher sensitivity.
 The same can be said for your agent.
 Jett and Raze, agents with an emphasis on movement, cater to higher sensitivities.

-You should also take note of your surroundings.
-If you have limited space on your desk or a small mousepad, it’s recommended you bump up your sensitivity to compensate.
+You should also take note of your physical surroundings.
+If you have limited space on your desk or a small mousepad, we suggest bumping up your sensitivity to compensate.

 Dot Esports’ recommendation